ramajoballester/UC3M-VRI/README.md

 # UC3M-VRI

 UC3M-VRI is a dataset for Vehicle Re-Identification based on visual features.
 It contains 1611 images from 286 different vehicles.
 Labels include information about make and model of the vehicle.
 It offers a comprehensive collection of images and labels with make and model information from diverse perspectives and conditions, providing a challenging and realistic environment for VRI research and development.
+Check the [open-access paper](https://doi.org/10.1016/j.robot.2023.104608).

 ## Overview